vbeskrovny/Cisco-Universal-AP/README.md

 I spent two full days on reverse engineering of the Priming process for the Universal Access Points made by Cisco.
 I think it worth to share my experience once you face the same issue.

 I will not describe the network lab I built for the cracking procedure, all the steps with decoding SSL, DTLS, e.t.c.
-Let's go straight to the priming.
+Let's go straight to the priming steps.

 # Prerequesities